smart-data-models/dataModel.QueueManagement/QueueMonitor/doc/spec_FR.md

       x-ngsi:
         type: Property
     serviceStatusNote:
-      description: 'Additional note to the service status'
+      description: Additional note to the service status
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     ticketServed:
-      description: 'Ticket number currently served by this line at Counter Queue'
+      description: Ticket number currently served by this line at Counter Queue
-      type: integer
+      type: number
       x-ngsi:
         model: https://schema.org/Integer
         type: Property
     ticketServedLabel:
-      description: 'Identifier (unique) from the source data set'
+      description: Identifier (unique) from the source data set
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     ticketsToServe:
-      description: 'Tickets left to serve as ticketIssued minus lastTicketServed'
+      description: Tickets left to serve as ticketIssued minus lastTicketServed
-      type: integer
+      type: number
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be QueueMonitor.'
+      description: NGSI Entity type.
+It has to be QueueMonitor
       enum:
         - QueueMonitor
       type: string